Dynamical Phase Transitions Across Slow and Fast Regimes in a Two-Tone Driven Duffing Resonator: Two-tone linear response theory

 Substituting the transformation~\eqref{eq:rotating_quadratures} into the linear equation of motion [Eq.~\eqref{eq:DuffingEOMTwoTone} with $\alpha=0$], we obtain the coupled equations for the quadratures by equating the coefficients of the $\sin(\Omega_{1}t)$ and $\cos(\Omega_{1}t)$ contributions independently:

-with effective force $\vec{F}=F_1[1 + h \cos (\Delta_{21} t),- h \sin (\Delta_{21} t)]^T$ written in the frame with detuning $\tilde\Delta_{01}=\sqrt{\Omega_{0}^{2}-\Omega_{1}^{2}}$.
+with effective force $\vec{F}=F_1[1 + h \cos (\Delta_{21} t),- h \sin (\Delta_{21} t)]^T$ written in the $\Omega_{1}$-frame, with $\tilde\Delta_{01}=\sqrt{\Omega_{0}^{2}-\Omega_{1}^{2}}$.
 These \textit{harmonic equations} for the quadratures can be used to visualize the vector flow in a $2D$ rotating phase space, as is measured in experiments with a lock-in amplifier~\cite{mukamel_principles_1995}. {Closed-loop stationary orbits in the phase space of the laboratory frame appear as stable states, i.e., fixed-point attractors, in the rotating phase space spanned by the quadratures $X(t)$ and $Y(t)$.
-Additionally, a red-detuned drive results in an anticlockwise vector flow around the attractor, whereas a blue-detuned drive leads to a clockwise vector flow, see insets in Fig.~\ref{fig:fig1}(b), lending a notion of \textit{chirality} to the attractor in the rotating frame~\cite{soriente_distinctive_2021, heugel_role_2023, dumont_energy_2024,villa2025topological}}.
+Additionally, a negatively detuned drive results in an anticlockwise vector flow around the attractor, whereas a positively detuned drive leads to a clockwise vector flow, see insets in Fig.~\ref{fig:fig1}(b), lending a notion of \textit{chirality} to the attractor in the rotating frame~\cite{soriente_distinctive_2021, heugel_role_2023, dumont_energy_2024,villa2025topological}}.

-The dynamics of the quadratures, governed by Eq.~\eqref{eq:Linear_harmonic_equations}, directly determine the time-dependent squared amplitude of the resonator's response in the rotating frame, $A^2_{\raisebox{-0.3ex}{$\scriptscriptstyle \Omega_0$}}(t, h)$, which quantifies the power measured with a lock-in amplifier at $\Omega_1$.
+The dynamics of the quadratures, governed by Eq.~\eqref{eq:Linear_harmonic_equations}, directly determine the time-dependent squared amplitude of the resonator's response in the rotating frame, $A^2_{\raisebox{-0.3ex}{$\scriptscriptstyle \Omega_0$}}(t, h) = X^2 (t, h) + Y^2 (t, h)$, which quantifies the power measured with a lock-in amplifier at $\Omega_1$.
 To find $A^2_{\raisebox{-0.3ex}{$\scriptscriptstyle \Omega_0$}}(t, h)$, we first solve Eq.~\eqref{eq:Linear_harmonic_equations} for $\tilde{X}(\omega)$ and $\tilde{Y}(\omega)$ via Fourier transformation.
-A further inverse Fourier transform yields (cf. Appendix~\ref{sec:derivation_linearpower_modulated} for details):
+A further inverse Fourier transform yields (cf.~Appendix~\ref{sec:derivation_linearpower_modulated} for details):

 where $\chi_i\equiv \chi_{\raisebox{-0.3ex}{$\scriptscriptstyle \Omega_0$}} (\omega=\Omega_i)$ is the resonator susceptibility at the drive frequency $\Omega_i$ and

 Crucially, Eq.~\eqref{eq:linearPoweratPumptimedependence} reveals that although the linear resonator responds to each drive tone independently, the power associated with the $\Omega_1$ component of motion is not simply the direct response $F_1^2|\chi_1|^2$.
 Instead, $A^2_{\raisebox{-0.3ex}{$\scriptscriptstyle \Omega_0$}}(t, h)$ incorporates two additional contributions from the secondary tone ($F_2,\, \Omega_2$): (i) a static term $F_2^2|\chi_2|^2$, and (ii) a time-dependent cross-term proportional to $F_1 F_2$, originating from the beating between the two drive frequencies.
 This cross-term signifies a temporal modulation of the primary response amplitude by the secondary tone.